dennisbailey/pg-basics/README.md

 Next, refactor each query into a function, that takes in the arguments needed for the query.

-e.g. With your query to add a new entry, youll have to pass in the variables for a new city (name, country, rating) and for your query to get a single entry, you will need to pass in an id.
+e.g. With your query to add a new entry, you'll have to pass in the variables for a new city (name, country, rating) and for your query to get a single entry, you will need to pass in an id.
 What do you need to pass in to your edit function and your delete function?

 Now try passing in different variables to your functions and getting/editing/deleting the correct data you are trying to select.